Install Apache Hadoop on Windows

 Conclusion

-This article is a step-by-step process for successfully setting up apache Hadoop on a Windows machine, from unzipping files and configuring environment variables to editing essential Hadoop configuration files.
+This article is a step-by-step process for successfully setting up Apache Hadoop on a Windows machine, from unzipping files and configuring environment variables to editing essential Hadoop configuration files.

 After completing the Windows install Hadoop process and running Hadoop, you can start working with it by uploading data, running MapReduce jobs, or exploring YARN for resource management.